 - training costs,

-- transport costs related to participation in the training and
+- transport costs related to participation in the training, if it takes place outside Estonia, and

-- wage costs in the rate of minimum hourly wage for the time the employee participates in the training.
+- wage costs in the rate of the minimum hourly wage at the moment of the training grant decision for the time the employee participates in the training.

 We will generally compensate up to 80% of the total costs, but no more than EUR 2500 per employee.
 The training grant is de minimis aid (DMA).
 If the maximum DMA amount has been reached, the training grant will be paid as a state aid block exemption and in the amount of up to 50%, but no more than EUR 2500 per each employee listed in the employer’s application.

 More information on de minimis aid can be found on the Ministry of Finance website.

 A total of up to EUR 2500 in training support is paid to an employer for the training of the same employee over a period of three years across all of the support options (recruitment of employees, changes in the company, development of Estonian language skills and ICT skills).
 If the employer has received training grants before, the amount per employee may be lower.

 In case of a positive decision, the training grant is paid out based on expense reports (which can be submitted in the self-service portal of the Employment Insurance Fund).
 At first, all expenses pertaining to the training of employees are paid by the employer.